WebReflection/perseverant/README.md

 ### Concept

-Each key will be stored as regular file with serialized data.
+Each key will be stored as regular file with optionally encrypted serialized data.

 By default, everything is kept super simple so whatever value will be saved as JSON.

-It is possible to create a new instance with a different name, folder, or serializer.
+It is possible to create a new instance with a different name, folder, encryption or serialization.

 ### API